 This is a repost from the Humanist Community Project website, a project designed to host useful materials to help non-theist communities around the country develop and grow.
 It introduces the Freethinkers’ Political Textbook, my effort to bring together mountains of research into effective activism and persuasion into a mini book specifically dedicated to the challenges of freethought activism.
+I will be posting all the old content here, updating it to reflect what I’ve learnt since writing the original posts.
 Here are the current posts in the series:

 Go for the Gut – On the role of emotion in persuasion

 Framing for Freethinkers – Introducing Lakoff’s concept of “Framing”

 Mr. Jefferson, Reframe that Wall! – Changing the language of secularism to win more to our cause

 Know the Audience – The single most important element of any persuasive campaign